tantodefi/speedrunLUKSO-challenges/README.md

 ## Checkpoint 3: 💵 Receive Function / UX 🙎

-🎀 To improve the user experience, set your contract up so it accepts ETH sent to it and calls `stake()`.
+🎀 To improve the user experience, set your contract up so it accepts LYX sent to it and calls `stake()`.
 You will use what is called the `receive()` function.

 > Use the [receive()](https://docs.soliditylang.org/en/v0.8.9/contracts.html?highlight=receive#receive-ether-function) function in solidity to "catch" ETH sent to the contract and call `stake()` to update `balances`.